realworldocaml/book/en/json.md

 Function         Type                         Purpose
 --------         ----                         -------
-member           `string -> json -> json`     Select a named field from a JSON record. to_string        `json -> string`             Convert a JSON value into an OCaml `string`, and raise exception if this impossible. to_int           `json -> int`                Convert a JSON value into an OCaml `int`, and raise exception if this is impossible. filter_string    `json list -> string list`   Filter valid strings from a list of JSON fields, and return them as OCaml strings.
+member           `string -> json -> json`     Select a named field from a JSON record. to_string        `json -> string`             Convert a JSON value into an OCaml `string`.
+Raises an exception if this is impossible. to_int           `json -> int`                Convert a JSON value into an OCaml `int`.
+Raises an exception if this is impossible. filter_string    `json list -> string list`   Filter valid strings from a list of JSON fields, and return them as an OCaml list of strings.

 We'll go through each of these uses one-by-one now.
 The examples below also use the `|>` pipe-forward operator that we explained earlier in